-Fixed income securities (other than certain short term investments and Commercial Mortgage Backed Securities) are valued at the regular close of trading on each valuation date at the evaluated bid prices supplied by a pricing agent or brokers, if any, whose prices reflect broker/dealer supplied valuations and electronic data processing techniques.
-Commercial Mortgage Backed Securities are valued using pool-specific pricing.
-Fixed income securities, including corporate bonds, U.S. Government & Federal agencies, Municipal bonds, asset-backed securities and Commercial Mortgage Backed Securities are classified within Level 2 of the valuation hierarchy.
+Fixed income securities (other than certain short term investments and commercial mortgage backed securities) are valued at the regular close of trading on each valuation date at the evaluated bid prices supplied by a pricing agent or brokers, if any, whose prices reflect broker/dealer supplied valuations and electronic data processing techniques.
+Commercial mortgage backed securities are valued using pool-specific pricing.
+The pool-specific pricing is provided by the pricing vendors and typically they use IDC for these investments.
+Fixed income securities, including corporate bonds,

+U.S. government and federal agencies, municipal bonds, asset-backed securities and commercial mortgage backed securities are classified within Level 2 of the valuation hierarchy.